ksalicos/Advent2023/README.md

 Day 14: Took too long after misreading part two.
 I wrote a method for calculating part one without modifying the input, but then found I did need to modify the input for part two.
 Code is wonky due to trying to solve for the wrong answer.
 I did think of a way to do the transforms in one pass, but this ran fast enough that optimization wasn't needed.

+Day 15: The problem was simple, however I apparently need a refresher on basic arithmatic.
+Luckily, unit tests saved me from committing a very embarassing error!